tigeorgia/georgian-language-toolkit/README.md

 =============
 - glt.py - toolkit to deal with Georgian language
  * CHARMAP_GEO2LAT - mapping of Georgian characters to Latin characters
+ * CHARMAP_LAT2GEO - mapping of Latin characters to Georgian characters
  *  CHARMAP_UNI2LAT - mapping of various unicode characters to Latin characters
  * def to_georgian - convert a Latin string into the Georgian equivalent
+ * def to_latin - convert a Georgian string to the Latin equivalent
  *  def slughifi - replacement for Django's slugify which cannot deal nicely with unicode chars.
+ * def lastname_first - converts given name so the lastname comes first (correct georgian declination)
+ * def firstname_first - converts given name so the firstname comes first (correct georgian declination)